-When PEAK Grantmaking’s Board of Directors made the decision in 2016 to weave diversity, equity, and inclusion into our vision, mission, and strategic plan, it was to call it out explicitly – and it came from both the staff and Board aligning in our desire to make an active contribution, as a profession, to advance equity in philanthropy.
-We embedded this work in our definition of what makes an expert in grants management, continued to elevate the importance of demographic data collection, and asked our members to help us better understand the diversity of the grants management profession.
+In 2016, PEAK’s Board of Directors made the decision to weave diversity, equity, and inclusion into our vision, mission, and strategic plan to assert our commitment to advancing equity in philanthropy.
+We embedded DEI deeply throughout our work – defining the competencies for grants management expertise, elevating the importance of demographic data collection, and enlisting our members in helping us better understand the diversity of the grants management profession.

 Since that time, our understanding has grown about how structural racism – and other “isms” that divide us – are rooted in policies and practices that advantage some people and disadvantage others.
-Philanthropic policies and practices aren’t immune, and we are seeking to understand disparities caused by grantmaking practice and identify opportunities to make grantmaking more equitable.
-We know that many of our member organizations are grappling with what “equity” means to them, and our goal is to be as supportive as possible across the spectrum of liberation movements, racial equity, and diversity, equity, and inclusion goals that our members are embracing.
+Philanthropic policies and practices aren’t immune, and we seek to understand disparities caused by grantmaking practice and identify opportunities to make it more equitable.
+We know that many of our member organizations are grappling with what “equity” means to them, and our goal is to be as supportive as possible across the spectrum of liberation movements; racial equity; and diversity, equity, and inclusion goals that our members are embracing.

 Grants management, the home of philanthropy’s policies and practices, must play a significant role in implementing practices that advance equity in every grantmaking organization.
-Grants managers, those who lead the process of how grants are made, are in a unique position to identify disparities and suggest more equitable practices.
-Grants managers serve as a key link between data on the people, nonprofits, and geography their organization serves and their organization’s strategies and priorities.
-Grants managers also can be strong internal champions in supporting and influencing their organization’s culture and equity practice.
+Those who lead the process of how grants are made are in a unique position to identify disparities and suggest more equitable practices.
+They serve as a key link between data on the people, nonprofits, and geography their organization serves and their organization’s strategies and priorities.
+Grants managers – and all who consider themselves grants professionals – can also be strong internal champions in supporting and influencing their organization’s culture and equity practice.

-In July 2020, we released a suite of resources specifically designed to help grantmakers Drive Equity in grantmaking practice by reducing bias across all stages of the grantmaking lifecycle and collecting and using the demographic data that will help them determine if they’re being successful in directing more support to traditionally marginalized and under-resourced leaders and communities.
+In 2020, we released a suite of Principles resources specifically designed to help funders Drive Equity in grantmaking practice by reducing bias across all stages of the grantmaking lifecycle, and collecting and using the demographic data that will help funders determine if they’re being successful in directing more support to traditionally marginalized and under-resourced leaders and communities.